Chrisphine10/google-gemini-wrapper/README.md

    ```bash
    gcloud beta services identity create --service=aiplatform.googleapis.com --project=$PROJECT_ID
    ```
+   ## Note
+   Please visit this link for more information.
+Click [here](https://cloud.google.com/vertex-ai/docs/generative-ai/start/quickstarts/quickstart-multimodal?hl=en&cloudshell=true#gemini-beginner-samples-drest)

 ## Usage

-Once you have set up your Google Cloud project and configured the environment variables, you can start using the google-gemini-wrapper npm package in your Node.js application.
+Once you have set up your Google Cloud project and configured the environment variables, you can start using the google-gemini-wrapper npm package in your application.

 ### Example Usage: